fred-mity/agile-time-keeper/README.md

 ## Next step

+* Modify the progression timer to display time and not percent
-* Add a settings page to manage the progres bar.
+* Add a settings page to manage the progress bar.

 ## Authors